ef-gy/blog/raspberry-pi-tor-gateway.md

     end 10.4.0.254
     interface ap0

-    opt     dns     8.8.8.8 4.2.2.2
+    opt     dns     8.8.8.8
     opt     subnet  255.255.255.0
     opt     router  10.4.0.1
     opt     lease   864000

-The "dns" option is probably not needed, as you won't be enabling IP forwarding anyway, but setting it to the public Google DNS servers shouldn't hurt, either.
+The "dns" option is probably not needed, as you won't be enabling IP forwarding anyway, but setting it to the public Google DNS server shouldn't hurt, either.
+On the other hand, without that option iOS - and probably also other systems - assumes that the network doesn't provide internet connectivity, and will then revert to using 3G even when you're associated with the AP.

 To enable udhcpd, edit /etc/default/udhcpd and change the "DHCPD_ENABLED" variable to "yes."